slviajero/tinybasic/examples/14games/README.md

 dice.bas: formatted printing, arrays

-mathdice.bas: timing with MILLIS(100), random numbers.
+mathdice.bas: timing with MILLIS(100), random numbers

+hurkle.bas: save number input using VAL, @S, list parsing with INSTR

+rockscic.bas: FOR NEXT loops with CONT

+craps.bas: a GOTO nightmare to show how complex conditions were done back in the 60s

+lunar.bas: find if interpreter has float with USR(0,3), POW function, formating output with PRINT #